 Mark Lawrenson states his prediction for Crystal Palace v Chelsea

-Mark Lawrenson is backing Chelsea to kick off 2016 with a win by beating Crystal Palace at Selhurst Park on Sunday afternoon.
+Mark Lawrenson is backing Crystal Palace to end Chelsea’s winning run at Selhurst Park on Saturday afternoon.

 The Blues will make the trip across London as Antonio Conte’s side look to record their 11th successive Premier League victory.